codenart/codenart.github.io/_posts/4-javascript/2017-08-28-javascript-5-document-event.md

 Now we also know how to hide the dropdown list.
 By toggling the attribute `class` of the list between 2 pre-defined CSS classes `shown` and `hidden`, we can change visibility state of the dropdown list.
 Let's get to know how to bind these actions to the buttons and make the dropdown working properly.
-We're gonna save talking about creating new elements for later. :D
+We're gonna talk about creating new elements for later. :D

 ## 3. Handling events to interact with user

-When a click is performed on a button, web browser will dispatch an event and trigger event listeners/actions (if any).
+When a click is performed on a button, web browser will dispatch an `event` and trigger event listeners/actions (if any).
 To bind an action to handle the event, the most simple way is storing a function in the button's variable `onclick`.